tamucc-comp-bio/how_to/README.md

 # [How To Set Up Your Computer for Computational Biology](howto_setup_computer.md)

-All students in Computational Biology, a workshop, or the lab of Dr. Chris Bird should complete the installation and account creation instructions listed here.
-Click the link above to get started.
+Students in Computational Biology, a workshop, or the lab of Dr. Chris Bird should click the link above to set up your computer as long as you have a Win, Mac, or Linux computer.

 _Neither ChromeOS, iOS, nor Android are supported by R Studio, therefore it is going to be best for you to use a remote server like the [TAMU Launch HPC](https://hprc.tamu.edu/kb/User-Guides/Launch/Access/#no-ssh-login) which allows you to run both a Linux terminal and RStudio in a webpage._